ThePhoenixDevZ/Phoenix-Panel/README.md

 `node . # or use pm2 to keep it online`

 ## Contributing
-Contributions to enhance the functionality or performance of the DracoPanel are encouraged.
+Contributions to enhance the functionality or performance of the PhoenixPanel are encouraged.
 Please submit pull requests for any enhancements.

 ## License
 (c) 2025 ThePhoenixDevZ .
 This Remaked software Version is licensed under the MIT License.